ENJ1/aok/README.md

 DECEMBER 8, 2019 UPDATE:
-Although the latest Arch Linux ARM release does not have wifi-menu,
+Although the December 3, 2019 Arch Linux ARM release does not have wifi-menu,
 aok linux now makes sure wifi-menu *is* pre-installed by default.